 To Perfect the Paragraph - Practice!

-Clarity comes from organisation and without the ability to organize their own thoughts prior to writing, students will not be able to coherently express their thoughts and ideas to their readers.
+Clarity comes from organization and without the ability to organize their own thoughts prior to writing, students will not be able to coherently express their thoughts and ideas to their readers.
 It is essential that students develop a clear and consistent approach to paragraph writing that is repeatable.
 This can only be attained through lots of practice - which means lots of writing.

 However, the principles underlying strong paragraph writing can also be reinforced through reading.
 Take the opportunity to reinforce good writing practices when engaged in classroom reading activities too.
 Repeatedly identify, and have students identify, the concepts and techniques discussed above until they become second nature.
 The more familiar students become with these concepts, the more they will naturally permeate the student’s writing.
 Getting a firm grasp on the mechanics of paragraph writing will make their communication much more effective.
 A skill that is hard won, but easily carried.